Camcan/phase-0-handbook/cs-setup/README.md

 choco install mssql2014express-defaultinstance
 ```

+###Post install tasks.
+- Add NUnit Test Adapter to Visual Studio.
+Open Visual Studio and go to Tools => Extensions & Updates.
+Make sure online is selected as the source on the left and the type "NUnit Test Adapter" and install it once it finds it.
+Can take a few secondse!
+- Add Web Essentials to Visual Studio.
+Using the same Extensions & Updates window search for and install "Web Essentials 2013"

 ###Or if that doesnt work follow these instructions

 Go to the link below and sign in, you will be presented with a list of options of what you want to install.